SenaMoura/VHSWORLD/README.md

 © [Domguy] - All rights reserved.

 No part of this code or project may be copied, modified, redistributed, or used without the author's prior written permission.
+Talk with me on [🔥Curseforge](https://www.curseforge.com/minecraft/modpacks/vhsworld)